Mleccha

-The word Mleccha was commonly used for foreign 'barbarians of whatever race or colour'.
-As a mlechchha (or mleccha), any foreigner stood outside the caste system and the ritual ambience.
-Thus, historically, contact with them was viewed by the Hindu as polluting.
-The Mleccha people were Sakas, Hunas, Yavanas, Kambojas, Pahlavas, Bahlikas and Rishikas.
-The Kiratas, Khas, Indo-Greeks, Pulindas, Gurjara, Scythians, Kushanas and Arabs were also mlecchas.
+The word Mleccha was commonly used for foreign non vedic people of whatever race or colour.
+As a mleccha is any foreigner who stood outside the varna system and the ritual ambience.The Baudhayana sutras define a mleccha as someone who eats beef or indulges in self-contradictory statements or is devoid of righteousness and purity of conduct.
+The Mleccha people were Śākas, Huns, Chinese, Greeks, Kambojas, Pahlavas, Bahlikas, Rishikas and Daradas.
+The Barbaras, Kiratas, Paradas, Saka-Greeks, Indo-Greeks, Pulindas, Scythians, Kushans, Kinnaras, Tusharas, Nishadas, Türks, Mongols, Romans, Balochs and Arabs were also mlecchas.

 Etymology

 The Sanskrit word mleccha does not have a standard Indo-European etymology and has no counterpart in Iranian languages.
-However, it has cognates in Middle Indo-Aryan languages: Pali milakkha, and Prakrit mliccha, from the latter of which originate Sindhi milis, Punjabi milech, Kashmiri brichun (weep or lament), Western Pahari melech (dirty).
-The Sanskrit word occurs as a verb mlecchati for the first time in the latic Vedic text Śathapatha‐Brāhmana dated to around 700 BCE.
-It is taken to mean "to speak indistinctly or barbarously".
+However, it has cognates in Middle Indo-Aryan languages: Pali milakkha, and Prakrit mliccha, from the latter of which originate Sindhi milis, Punjabi milech, Kashmiri brichun (weep or lament), Western Pahari melech (dirty), Odia mḷecha, Bengali myaloch (dirty).
+The Sanskrit word occurs as a verb mlecchati for the first time in the later Vedic text Śathapatha‐Brāhmaṇa dated to around 700 BCE.
+It is taken to mean to speak indistinctly or barbarously.
 Brahmins are prohibited from speaking in this fashion.

 As mleccha does not have an Indo-European etymology, scholars infer that it must have been a self-designation of a non-Aryan people within India.
 Based on the geographic references to the Mleccha deśa (Mleccha country) to the west, the term is identified with the Indus people, whose land is known from the Sumerian texts as Meluḫḫa.
-Asko Parpola has proposed a Dravidian derivation for "Meluḫḫa", as mel-akam ("high country", a possible reference to the Balochistan high lands).
+Asko Parpola has proposed a Dravidian derivation for "Meluḫḫa", as mel-akam ("high country", a possible etymological relationship and reference to Balochistan from where originated the Indus Valley Civilization.
 Franklin Southworth suggests that mleccha comes from mizi meaning 'speak', or 'one's speech' derived from Proto-Dravidian for language.

 Pali, the older Prakrit used by Theravada Buddhism, uses the term milakkha.
 It also employs milakkhu, a borrowing from a Dramatic Prakrit.